All posts tagged Internet

 Of the 27 SR sellers I approach during a two-week period on the site, seven respond thoughtfully and at length to my questions.
 They are mostly based in the US and Canada, though one is Australian.
 All seven request that I don’t mention their usernames.
 A few prefer to conduct the interview using PGP text encryption, which adds another element of spookiness to the situation.
 Most of the sellers found their way to Silk Road after the site was covered online by Wired and Gawker in June 2011.

 When I ask what they like about Silk Road, I’m met with a range of responses.
-“Being able to provide a safe and anonymous way for someone to purchase that they choose to put into their body,” says one seller.
+“Being able to provide a safe and anonymous way for someone to purchase something that they choose to put into their body,” says one seller.
 “It’s nice how it turns drug dealing into an office job, with less risk and more stable demand while interacting openly with customers,” replies another.
 This focus on administrative duties is echoed by another seller, who says it’s “nice to have everything so organized and centralized, it really cuts down on the time spent per order which is a huge plus when you’ve got a mountain of them to work through.”

 One source remarked aloud, ‘this is the future’, upon finding the site.
 “The free market has provided for one of the oldest needs in human history,” they elaborate. “[SR] removes the elements of danger that exist in in-person black market arrangements, and offered anonymity for all parties involved.”